University of Minnesota Procedure

 Introduction and purpose

-This procedure implements Board of Regents Policy: Conflict Resolution Process for Student Academic Complaints (PDF) and outlines the student conflict resolution process for the Twin Cities campus.
+This procedure implements Board of Regents Policy: Conflict Resolution Process for Student Academic Complaints and outlines the student conflict resolution process for the Twin Cities campus.

 The goal of this procedure is to provide a simple and fair process that allows for both informal and formal resolution of conflicts.